Oboz Bridger Mid BDry - Women's Review

 The lower scores the Bridger Mid received in the comfort category are made up for in their ability to provide support for long periods of time.
 Our feet did feel very stable inside the Bridger Mid's due to the nylon shanks and thermoplastic urethane forefoot plates.
-There was little movement from side to side and we never felt like our ankles were going to roll, even on uneven terrain.
-Similar to the Salomon X Ultra 2 Mid - Womens, the boots have lots of padding on the sides and the soles are thick, which made our feet feel protected and supported.
-The toe caps on the Oboz are reminiscent of those found on the Keen Targhee II - Women, and both boots felt like they would be a good option for manual labor, as the thick rubber on the front protected our toes from rocks and tools.
+There was little movement from side to side, and we never felt like our ankles were going to roll, even on uneven terrain.
+The boots have lots of padding on the sides, and the soles are thick, which made our feet feel protected and supported.
+The toe caps on the Oboz are beefy and make the Bridgers a good option for manual labor, as the thick rubber on the front protected our toes from rocks and tools.

-At just over two pounds, these boots are actually fairly light for the amount of material used in their construction.
-They are a similar weight to the all-leather Lowa Renegade, which makes sense seeing as they have a very similar contstrution.
-They are a similar weight to the all-leather Lowa Renegade, which makes sense seeing as they have a very similar construction.
-The Hoka and the Ahnu Montara are the closest in weight to our two heavy-weights, falling 3 oz short of two pounds.
-These boots also have leather components, but lack the entirely leather design of the Oboz, making them lighter and quicker to break in.
-The sole, especially the heel and toe rubber, seem bulky and their all-leather upper makes them seem heavier than they actually are.
-But, the scale does not lie, so by the numbers these are actually a fairly light boot for being so burly in their design.
+At just over two pounds, these boots are fairly light for the amount of material used in their construction.
+The sole, especially the heel and toe rubber, seem bulky, and their all-leather upper makes them seem heavier than they actually are.
+But, the scale does not lie, so by the numbers, these are a fairly light boot for being so burly in their design.

 With large side lugs and 4 mm directional lugs on the bottom, the Oboz Bridger feels grippy on rocky surfaces and loose gravel.
-Similar agressive tread patterns were found on the Lowa Renegade GTX Mid - Women's and the HOKA ONE ONE Tor Ultra - Womens.
 Just by looking at them we could tell that these would hold up to steep, variable terrain based on the thick, rubber soles and rubber toe and heel reinforcements.

 Constructed with waterproof Nubuck leather uppers, these boots will keep your feet dry even if they are fully submerged in flowing water for a minute or two.
 The height of the sole and the leather and rubber construction provide protection from shallow puddles, but even if the leather upper got wet, we never felt our feet get wet.
-All leather boots with waterproof coating perform very well in terms of water resisitance, as shown with the Lowa Renegade and the Bridger.
-The Salomon X Ultra 2 Mid is a good option for a waterproof boot that is lighter weight and has a synthetic and mesh upper.
+All leather boots with waterproof coating perform very well in terms of water resistance, and the Bridgers demonstrate this.

-Only the award winner from last year, the Lowa Renegade GTX, comes close to the OBoz Bridger in durability.
-The design and choice of materials makes these a long-lasting shoe.
+Only the award winner, the Lowa Renegade GTX, matches the OBoz Bridger in durability.
+The design and choice of materials make these a long-lasting shoe.
 Even after many days of wear, they still looked brand new.
 They are so tough that it was actually difficult to break them in, which was one of the few negatives we found with this boot.

 Because they are a small company that values using good quality materials, the Bridger Mid fall into the mid-range price category.
-They go for $165, but they are definitely built to last.
+They are definitely built to last.
 If you buy these you know you are purchasing a burly shoe that will last many hiking trips.

-The Oboz Bridger Mid is a real blue collar hiking boot.
-They are tough and durable, but because of this we found them difficult to break in.
+The Oboz Bridger Mid is a real blue-collar hiking boot.
+They are tough and durable, but because of this, we found them difficult to break in.
 Their thick sole and aggressive tread pattern had our feet feeling protected and stable on uneven terrain.
 The leather upper and integrated lacing system also provided ankle support.
-They are sturdy, durable, and very water resistant.
-They seemed to really shine on rugged trails and worked very well in all conditions — mud, rain, dust, gravel.
+They are sturdy, durable, and very water-resistant.
+They seemed to shine on rugged trails and worked very well in all conditions — mud, rain, dust, gravel.

 — Jane Jackson